Jeff Davis County License Hearing Guide

 Related Guides

-Jeff Davis DUI License Suspension & ALR Hearing
+Jeff Davis County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your arrest to request an ALR hearing.
-This is a non-negotiable deadline.
-Missing this deadline will result in an automatic suspension of your driver's license.
+You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
+This deadline is strictly enforced.
+Missing it results in an automatic suspension of your driver's license.

 -